 Your practice may also want to determine if your electronic medical record (EMR) is able to distinguish between psychotherapy notes and other medical record entries, and if an alert notification can be added to the psychotherapy notes section.

 Below are the most frequent questions MagMutual receives regarding the release of psychotherapy notes:

 Does a patient have a right to access their own psychotherapy notes?

 No, the patient does not have a right to access their own psychotherapy notes.
 However, the provider, in their own discretion, can provide a copy of the patient’s psychotherapy notes to the patient consistent with applicable state law.

-If my practice receives a subpoena or court order for “all mental health records,” should I also release the psychotherapy notes?
+If my practice receives a subpoena or court order for “all mental health records or “all psychiatric records” should I also release the psychotherapy notes?